Professional Kite Boarding Lessons

 I have been teaching people of all ages and skill levels to kite board since 2003.
 Whether you are a nervous and timid beginner, a comfortable intermediate kiter or are looking to master professional tricks, we can set up a lesson for you.

 I can show you how to align you kite, board, bar, body and hands to succeed kite boarding.
-Also, I can show you the common mistakes of every step that is making it difficult for you to kite.
+Also, I can show you the common mistakes of every step that are making learning to kite difficult for you.

 Are you concerned about safety?
 I'm the only school on Maui that uses a 5th line dedicated for safety.